A fast site without slow down.

 In this article, I will describe the different factors that negatively impact the load time of your site.

-Then I will give you all the actions to set up to significantly improve this load time.
+Then I will give you all the setup actions to significantly improve this load time.

 How to optimize the performance of your site